The State Pension

 How is it paid?

-Once you have claimed your State Pension, the Pensions Service will arrange for it to be paid.
+Once you have claimed your State Pension, the Pension Service will arrange for it to be paid.

 How the State Pension is paid